JSLaTeX/compiler/readme.md

 \end{document}
 ```

-And when compiled with a standard LaTeX compiler, the corresponding output PDF will display the following text:
+And when compiled with a standard LaTeX compiler, the corresponding output PDF will display the following:

 ![cowsay.tex PDF output](assets/cowsay-pdf.png)